dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-05-01-unified_gis.md

 <br/>

 ##### Future Plans
 To support all the RASTER file formats.
-Those not listed above can be added by [contacting us](/contact_us).
+If there is is a format you would like us to add, please [contact us](/contact_us).